 Interpreting the Belle Vue Sheep Farm Journals

 Charles John Griffin was first Clerk and later Chief Trader in charge of Belle Vue Sheep Farm.
 Griffin was born ca. 1827 at Limerick, Ireland and raised in Montreal ("Lower Canada").
 After working as a Company apprentice at Fort Coulonge, Edmonton, and York Factory, he moved west to Fort Langley (1850-1851).
-With a year's duty in Babines, New Caledonia, he came back to Fort Langley for another year before arriving at Fort Victoria in 1853.
-Griffin came to San Juan with a re-engaged Clerk's wage of £100 from Fort Simpson (located on the Canadian coast near the Skeena River and Prince Edward's Island), where he had been Clerk at £45.
-By 1856, he had been in the employ of the Company for 8 years.
+With a year's duty in Babines, New Caledonia (now the British Columbia mainland), he returned to Fort Langley for another year before arriving at Fort Victoria in 1853.
+Griffin arrived on San Juan with a re-engaged Clerk's wage of £100 from Fort Simpson (located on the Canadian coast near the Skeena River and Prince Edward's Island), where he had been Clerk at £45.
+By 1856, he had been in the employ of the Company for eight years.
 In 1857, Griffin was appointed Chief Trader, with an accompanying rise in salary.
-In addition to the principal task of managing the operations of the farm, he was required, as were all heads of Company posts, to keep a journal of daily occurrences (the "Post Journal"), including the weather, how the servants were employed, and special events that might impact the operations (such as the arrival of boats, disturbances with Native Americans or visitors, etc.).
+In addition to the principal task of managing the operations of the farm, he was required, as were all heads of Company posts, to maintain a journal of daily occurrences (the "Post Journal"), including the weather, how the servants were employed, and special events that might impact the operations (such as the arrival of boats, disturbances with Native Americans or visitors, etc.).
 After he left Belle Vue Sheep Farm on January 5, 1862, he served as Chief Trader at Red River (where he was married to Elizabeth Margaret Bird), Oxford House, and Churchill.
 He left Churchill with his wife on July 30, 1873 and died in Ottawa on July 22, 1874.

 Robert Firth took over as Belle View Sheep farm agent in 1862.
 Firth arrived on San Juan Island on January 7, 1862 to assume management of the farm.
 In the spring of 1864, the Company leased the farm to him for three years, and subsequent leases ran up to the year 1873-coincident with the 1872 decision for the United States in regard to the possession of the Islands.
 Firth became an American citizen on February 5, 1878, and applied for and was awarded two land patents: a cash sale of 40 acres in 1880 and a homestead entry of 186.1 acres in 1884.
 His descendents still live on San Juan island.